Onsite SEO: How to Optimize Your Site with SEO

 What is it?

 Image optimization refers to making sure your images are relevant to the target keyword phrase on the page they live on.
-This means naming the image after the keyword phrase targeted on the page as well as optimizing the alt text (also known as an alt attribute) of an image tag.
+This means naming the image after the keyword phrase targeted on the page as well as optimizing the alt text (also known as an alt attribute or alt tag) of an image tag.

 Every portion of a page should be optimized for a target keyword phrase including the page’s images.
 To do this, website owners should: